paps/api-store/store/DEV/Twitter Auto Liker DEV/Twitter Auto Liker DEV.md

 <center>![](https://phantombuster.imgix.net/api-store/configure_me.JPG)</center>

 ## 4. Create a nice Spreadsheet
-In this 1st argument field paste the URL of a spreadsheet filled with Twitter profile URLs, all **on column A**
+In the "Spreadsheet URL" field, paste the URL of a spreadsheet filled with Twitter profile URLs, all **on column A**.

-The API would follow each one of those 1 by 1
+The API will like tweets of those profiles over time.

+If you do not put the profile URLs in the first column, you can specify the name of the column you used thanks to the "Column name" field in the configuration.

+To get Twitter profile URLs, you can use our other Twitter APIs such as [Follower Collector](/api-store/4130/twitter-follower-collector), [Following Collector](/api-store/4457/twitter-following-collector) or [Profile URL Finder](/api-store/4485/twitter-profile-url-finder).

 ## 5. Get your Twitter Session cookie
 The Session Cookie you'll need to make this API work is called "`auth_token`",